ABOUT THE BOOKS

 They are the same, just with different titles and covers.
 Only a few words of British usage/slang were changed for the North American editions.

-So why did they use to have two different titles?
+So why did they have different titles?

 Are your books published in any other languages?